-The USPS tells Leafly that the anti e-cig law will apply to the entire vaping industry.
+The USPS tells Leafly that the anti-e-cigarette law will apply to the entire vaping industry.
 (AbodbeStock)

 The United States Postal Service has served the American people for almost 250 years as one of the oldest and most venerable US institutions.
-You’ll recognize agency members by those timeless navy blue shorts and the eagle logo on the side of their trucks.
-The USPS has been making deliveries for centuries, yet many Americans still don’t fully grasp the organization’s mailing laws.
+You’ll recognize agency members by their timeless navy blue shorts and the eagle logo on the side of their trucks.
+Even though the USPS has been delivering mail for hundreds of years, many Americans still don’t know all of the rules about how they can send mail.
 Namely, what is the risk of mailing or shipping weed or edibles through the mail?

-The short answer: mailing flower, edibles, vapes or any other cannabis product is federally illegal.
-Postal inspectors play a key role in helping wage the nation’s War on Drugs, including cannabis.
+The short answer is that mailing flower, edibles, vapes, or any other cannabis product is federally illegal.
+Postal inspectors are a key part of the War on Drugs, which includes the War on Cannabis.
 As one of the country’s oldest law enforcement agencies, they work to identify and prosecute major drug mailers and intercept illegal drug proceeds that traffickers attempt to send through the mail.